Lismore property market overview: September 2025

 South Lismore

-There is perhaps no area more susceptible to nature than South Lismore.
+There’s perhaps no area more susceptible to nature than South Lismore.
 The suburb is wedged between Leycester Creek and Wilsons River – putting it at extremely high risk of floods.
-That doesn’t mean it isn’t an area of low value.
-Especially with Lismore railway station and the local airstrip being found here.

 Like Lismore itself, South Lismore has experienced significant increases in recent months.
-In the past year, property prices have increased here by 25% to an average of $300,000.
-This means that a 3-bedroom house will cost $340,000 making it one of the cheaper values in the region.
+Since early 2022, property prices have doubled from $186,750 to $373,500.
 Homeowners will also qualify for protection funds from flooding adding to interest from buyers.
-All this makes it one of the better-performing parts of the Lismore property market.

 Population: 1,608